- About us

 Agricultural greenhouse gases & the New Zealand dairy sector

-- Forty-nine percent of New Zealand's greenhouse gas emissions come from agriculture.
+- Forty-eight percent of New Zealand's greenhouse gas emissions come from agriculture.

 - At the same time, more than 38% of New Zealand's merchandisable exports come from agriculture.